A Practical Theory of Generalization in Selectivity Learning: A New Generalization Theory

 \subsubsection{\textbf{Remark}}

-Although the proof of learnability under signed measures is a natural extension of prior work~\cite{hu2022selectivity}, the result is crucial for developing a \emph{practical} theory.
+Although Thm~\ref{theorem.remove.validity} is a natural extension of prior work~\cite{hu2022selectivity}, it is crucial for developing a \emph{practical} theory.
 It applies to a broader array of selectivity predictors beyond the probability measures used previously~\cite{hu2022selectivity} (will be introduced in~\S \ref{section.neucdf}).
-Additionally, as will be presented in ~\S \ref{section.ood}, under mild assumptions, these predictors can be shown to have bounded OOD generalization error.
-This means we can predict their performance even when the test workload comes from a different distribution than the training workload, a common scenario in practice. \textbf{Moreover, it is important to note that proving OOD generalization is challenging, as it falls \emph{outside} the scope of the PAC learning framework.
+Additionally, as will be presented in ~\S \ref{section.ood}, under mild assumptions, these predictors have bounded OOD generalization errors.
+This means we can predict their performance even when the test workload comes from a different distribution than the training workload, a common scenario in practice. \textbf{More importantly, proving OOD generalization is challenging, as it falls \emph{outside} the scope of the PAC learning framework.
 Therefore, existing results (\textit{e.g.,} fat-shattering dimension and results in ~\cite{hu2022selectivity}) within the PAC learning framework \emph{cannot} be reused.}